cheese-cakee/overtrust/README.md

 #### Does it require root / admin?

 No. Overtrust only reads files and `/proc` entries it already has permission to access.
 Anything it can't read is silently skipped.
-On Windows, process enumeration works without elevation — privilege details for protected processes are simply omitted.
+On Windows, process enumeration works without elevation, privilege details for protected processes are simply omitted.

 #### Is any data sent anywhere?